Homosexuality: Pre-Islamic period

 In ancient Sumer, a set of priests known as gala worked in the temples of the goddess Inanna, where they performed elegies and lamentations.
 Gala took female names, spoke in the eme-sal dialect, which was traditionally reserved for women, and appear to have engaged in homosexual intercourse.
 The Sumerian sign for gala was a ligature of the signs for "penis" and "anus".
 One Sumerian proverb reads: "When the gala wiped off his ass [he said], 'I must not arouse that which belongs to my mistress [i.e., Inanna].'"

 In later Mesopotamian cultures, kurgarrū and assinnu were servants of the goddess Ishtar (Inanna's East Semitic equivalent), who dressed in female clothing and performed war dances in Ishtar's temples.
 Several Akkadian proverbs seem to suggest that they may have also engaged in homosexual intercourse.

-In ancient Assyria, homosexuality was present and common; it was also not prohibited, condemned, nor looked upon as immoral or disordered.
+Anal intercourse was depicted in figurative art in Uruk, Assur, Babylon, and Susa from the 3rd millennium BC, which showed that the sex act was practiced as part of religious ritual.

+It is thought that ancient Assyria (2nd millennium BC to 1st millennium AD) viewed homosexuality as negative and at least criminal, with the religious codes of Zoroastrianism forbidding homosexuality.
 Some religious texts contain prayers for divine blessings on homosexual relationships.
 The Almanac of Incantations contained prayers favoring on an equal basis the love of a man for a woman, of a woman for a man, and of a man for man.

 South Pacific

-In some societies of Melanesia, especially in Papua New Guinea, same-sex relationships were an integral part of the culture until the mid-1900s.
-The Etoro and Marind-anim for example, viewed heterosexuality as unclean and celebrated homosexuality instead.
-In some traditional Melanesian cultures a prepubertal boy would be paired with an older adolescent who would become his mentor and who would "inseminate" him (orally, anally, or topically, depending on the tribe) over a number of years in order for the younger to also reach puberty.
-Many Melanesian societies, however, have become hostile towards same-sex relationships since the introduction of Christianity by European missionaries.
+In some societies of Melanesia, especially in Papua New Guinea, traditional practices required a prepubertal boy to be paired with an older adolescent who would become his mentor and who would "inseminate" him (orally, anally, or topically, depending on the tribe) over a number of years in order for the younger to also reach puberty.
+This practice among the Simbari people occurred due to local belief that semen was necessary for male growth.
+The practice did not appear to affect male sexual orientation; nearly all males were happy to move on to relationships with women once permitted.
+A small minority of males remain bachelors and continue to engage in homosexual relations, and are considered unusual and ridiculed by other tribesmen.
+Many Melanesian societies have abandoned this practice since the introduction of Christianity via European missionaries.